-MOTOR VEHICLES/PARKING POLICY
+MOTOR VEHICLE & PARKING POLICY

 Students and employees have the privilege of using a vehicle on campus.
-Established rules and regulations assure the safety of individuals, help prevent congestion, and protect private and state property.
+Established rules and regulations assure the safety of individuals, help prevent congestion, and protect private and state property and are outlined in full under the [Students] tab on the information portal.